twinbolt-ab/stuga/README.md

 ## Why Giraff?

+Home Assistant is incredibly powerful—but its companion app and dashboards weren't designed for simplicity.
+Giraff is a fast, beautiful alternative that works out of the box.
+No YAML, no card configurations, no learning curve.
+Just open it and control your home.

-Home Assistant is powerful, but its dashboard requires YAML and card configurations.
-Giraff is an opinionated alternative inspired by Google Home, Hue, and Apple Home.
+Inspired by the polish of Google Home, Hue, and Apple Home.

 - **Zero config** — No YAML, no card configurations
 - **In-place editing** — Edit rooms, devices, and floors directly from the dashboard